Shafi Ahmed: Royal College of Surgeons of England

-From 2013 to 2019, Ahmed was elected onto the council of the Royal College of Surgeons of England.
-He had numerous roles and lead the International Surgical Training Programme.
+From 2013 to 2019, Ahmed was elected to the council of the Royal College of Surgeons of England.
+He had numerous roles and led the International Surgical Training Programme.
 He was part of the Cancer 2020, 5 Year Forward View Taskforce 2015.
 He is a member of the court of examiners and is an international convenor of the MRCS for Bangladesh.

 NHS

 In 2007, Ahmed was appointed as a Consultant General, Laparoscopic and Colorectal surgeon to The Royal London Hospital and St Bartholomew's Hospital, Barts Health NHS Trust.

-He was chosen to curate the @NHS Twitter account from 27 February 2017 to 3 March 2017 and tweeted the world's first live operation via this account.
+He was chosen to curate the NHS Twitter account from 27 February 2017 to 3 March 2017 and tweeted the world's first live operation via this account.

 He was the clinical lead for surgery at the NHS Nightingale Hospital at Excel London during the COVID-19 pandemic in 2020.

 Ahmed performed a live cancer operation at The Royal London Hospital on Channel 5 for the series Operation Live in 2018.